Luna Park, Melbourne: History

 A consortium headed by Melbourne transport magnate Lindsay Fox bought Luna Park in early 2005, pledging to restore it to the glory he remembers from his 1940s youth, spent in nearby Windsor.
 As of 2021, none of these plans have come to fruition, but the Scenic Railway Station was given a facelift.
 Between December 2007 and June 2008, a major section of the Scenic Railway underwent major repairs and in 2010 the Coney Island Top Drop (a replica of Coney Tower at Coney Island's Luna Park) was purchased directly from Zamperla.

 The park's triangular beachfront site is on government land, bounded by the O'Donnell Gardens on one side and Cavell Street on the other.
 Across this street is a larger triangle of foreshore crown land known as the 'Triangle Site', occupied by the grand 1920s Palais Theatre, the 1970s Palace nightclub (burned down in 2007), and car parking.
 The City of Port Phillip, in consultation with the Victorian State Government, ran a tender process in 2007 to restore the Palais Theatre and redevelop the remainder of the site.
 Lindsay Fox was part of a consortium that submitted a proposal which was unsuccessful.

 The remaining heritage features of the park are listed on the National Trust of Australia, and the face and towers and Scenic Railway, and the carousel and its canopy, are listed on the Victorian Heritage Register.

-In 2011 and 2012 Luna Park's sign was rebuilt in fibreglass.
-Work was done on the face while under scaffolding with a material with Mr Moon and the towers printed on it.
-On 13 December 2012, the amusement park celebrated its centenary.
+On 13 December 2012, the park celebrated its centenary.
 In August 2013, it was announced that a new permanent thrill ride would be installed in the coming months.
 The ride replaced the G-Force and was revealed to be a permanent installation of the Power Surge, which had previously been a seasonal ride.

 In 2014–15 the 'House of Carnivale' was built in the site that had once been the Jack'n'Jill, and later the Pinball Arcade, with food venues on the ground level and a function room upstairs.
 This was the first permanent building on the Luna Park site since the ghost train in 1936.